17 No-Chop Recipes You Can Make on Even Your Busiest Weeknights

 There’s usually a lot of chopping and slicing involved in making veggie kabobs, but not this recipe.
 Pairing sugar snap peas and cherry tomatoes with shrimp makes for a super-delish kabob without much prep at all.
 And in addition to the smoky flavor from the grill, these kabobs are also brushed with a mix of mayo, Asian chili sauce, and fresh ginger, giving each bite extra zip.

 Five ingredients, 25 minutes, AND no chopping?
 Sign us up, because this recipe has it all.
-Linguine and cannellini beans make this recipe hearty enough for dinner, and stirring in a homemade lemon and basil pesto makes it so tasty you’ll want to have it for dinner every night.
-If you have extra basil after making this recipe, just add a few extra leaves to your plate for even more fresh flavor.
+Linguine and cannellini beans make this recipe hearty enough for dinner, and stirring in homemade lemon and basil pesto makes it so tasty you’ll want to have it for dinner every night.
+If you have extra basil after making this recipe, just add a few additional leaves to your plate for even more fresh flavor.

 Mexican Skillet Dinner